kylintq/Geopandas/README.md

 # Geopandas
+Background: This repository contains the data mainly in NYC and the document of pynb for using geopandas for spatial and geographic distribution.
 ## Taxi_lab:
 Use Taxi and Limousine commission provides open data for yellow taxis, FHV, shared FHV and green taxis for NYC.
 Cleaning the data - filtering out the outliers and trips with unreasonable parameters.
 Cleaning the data - filtering out the outliers and trips with unreasonable parameters.
 Practice spatial mapping with geopandas.